StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/variance.md

 VARIANCE(expr)
 ```

-The return type is numerical type:
+## Return value

-- If type of `expr` is Decimal type, then return Decimal type
+Returns a numerical value.

-- or else return Double type.
+If the type of `expr` is DECIMAL, this function returns a DECIMAL value, or else returns a DOUBLE value.

 ## Examples